CyberT33N/eslint-cheat-sheet/README.md

 ```

 #### Usage with statics
-- There are cases e.g. when you create a singleton class with the getInstance method concept when eslint will trigger an error for unbound-method… There you can disable it with this riles
+- There are cases e.g. when you create a singleton class with the getInstance method concept when eslint will trigger an error for unbound-method… There you can disable it with this rules.
+However, the prefered way is to create a static arrow function instead of diable it via rule!
 ```javascript
 // static getInstance() method using this '@typescript-eslint/unbound-method': [